-But this model of psychological capital is inevitably flawed.
-And not because it relates to some wrong values, but because it relates to too few values.
+But this model of psychological capital is inevitably flawed, not because it relates to some wrong values, but because it relates to too few values.
 In this scheme of psychological positivism, failure is not valuable as an experience unless it is followed as soon as possible by a success.
 In other words, failure only makes sense if it is put in the service of self-edification, through optimism, hope and perseverance.

-Theologian John Swinton, in his most recent volume, Becoming Friends of Time: Disability, Timefullness, and Gentle Discipleship, made a critique of the way in which our society came to a distorted way of interacting with less-abled peple because of the mantra, “time means money.”
+Theologian John Swinton, in his most recent volume, Becoming Friends of Time: Disability, Timefullness, and Gentle Discipleship, critiques the way in which our society came to a distorted way of interacting with less-abled people because of the mantra, “Time means money.”
 This ubiquitous motto warps relations with those who live in a different time pace.
-In English, the economic sound of the “time is money” construct is enhanced by many forms of expression: time can be “invested” or “lost”, it can be “wasted”, it can be “saved”, it can even be “gained”.
-Time is theoretically a resource, but because of a vicious circle we all entered, time has become our master, and we have become hamsters always busy running on the wheel to nowhere.
+In English, the economic significance of the “time is money” construct is enhanced by many forms of expression: time can be “invested” or “lost”, it can be “wasted”, it can be “saved”, it can even be “gained.”
+Time is theoretically a resource, but because of the vicious circle we are all sucked into, time has become our master, and we have become hamsters, endlessly running on a wheel to nowhere.

-Swinton’s book is challenging because it calls into question the legitimacy of our custom of relating to time as a resource, despite the fact that we all assume it so naturally.
-Time is not a resource at our disposal; it is not something we own, says the theologian, but it is a precious form of manifestation of God’s love for man.
+Swinton’s book is challenging because it calls into question the legitimacy of our habit of relating to time as a resource, despite the fact that we all assume it so naturally.
+Time is not a resource at our disposal; it is not something we own, says the theologian, but it is a precious form of the manifestation of God’s love for man.
 Love needs time.
 According to Swinton, God invented time to be able to express His love for people and for people to have a backdrop against which they could live His love.
 Time is, therefore, a gift.
-That is why, because God gives different gifts to people, we must not constrain our understanding toward time to a single measure.
+That is why, because God gives different gifts to people, we must not constrain our understanding of time to a single measure.
 As vast as God’s love is for man, so are the ways in which we can live it.

 And what makes us believe that our failures—as ways of living our time—are something to be discarded, parasites that we must get rid of and forget that we ever had?

 The vocation of failure

 We forget that sometimes it is possible for God to call us precisely to “fail.”
 It may sound disconcerting, especially in a discussion that is so close to our daily lives.
-But if we had opened the discussion by reffering to Biblical times, we would have had no doubt that God could give us a vocation without giving us success in its pursuit.
+But if we had opened the discussion by referring to Biblical times, we would have no doubt that God could give us a vocation without giving us success in its pursuit.

 But can anyone claim that those people were not called to become followers of Christ?
 Some may not be able to answer this question unequivocally.
 Let us then think of the very disciples of the Lord, whom Christ Himself chose.
-Can we attribute any success to them while looking at the great disappointment they must have felt when they saw the One they had come to believe was the Messiah hanging on a cross as the worst of murderers?
-Who would call a success the fact that they, the few called to stand in the presence of the incarnate God, became fearful fugitives?
-Christ had called each one of them (even Judas), but he did not immunize them against their own cowardice.
+Can we attribute any success to them while looking at the great disappointment they must have felt when they saw the One they had come to believe was the Messiah hanging on a cross like the worst of murderers?
+Who would call it a success that they, the few called to stand in the presence of the incarnate God, became fearful fugitives?
+Christ had called each one of them (even Judas), but he did not immunise them against their own cowardice.
 The disciples really failed.
 And their failure did not retroactively cancel their call, but neither was it an “undercover blessing,” as we would like to believe about all our failures.
 The fact that they later became apostles is not due to the betrayal they were capable of, but to the love with which Christ received them back.
 Their failure was a failure and nothing else.
-But failure has something so incomprehensible and mysterious about it that we can hardly resist the temptation to label it quickly as “a necessary evil.”
+But failure has something so incomprehensible and mysterious about it that we can hardly resist the impulse to label it “a necessary evil.”

 Failure taken out from under the mat